-Let's open our Bibles tonight as we come to God's precious treasure, His Word and examine our text.
 We’re looking at 1 Peter chapter 1.
-We’re considering the first two verses and since Peter plunged so headlong in such a massive subject, it's going to take us a little while to get out of these two verses.
-He begins this wonderful epistle with the words, “Peter, an Apostle of Jesus Christ, to those who reside as aliens, scattered throughout Pontus, Galatia, Capadocia, Asia and Bithynia who are chosen according to the foreknowledge of God the Father by the sanctifying work of the Spirit that you may obey Jesus Christ and be sprinkled with His blood.
+We’re considering the first two verses.
+He begins this wonderful epistle with the words, “Peter, an apostle of Jesus Christ, to those who reside as aliens, scattered throughout Pontus, Galatia, Cappadocia, Asia and Bithynia, who are chosen according to the foreknowledge of God the Father, by the sanctifying work of the Spirit, that you may obey Jesus Christ and be sprinkled with His blood.
 May grace and peace be yours in fullest measure.”

-Now we notice from these two verses several things about election.
-First of all, we noticed last time the nature of our election...the nature of our election.
-At the end of verse 1, “We are chosen.." and we talked about the fact that that is to say God has chosen us sovereignly by His uneffected divine will, strictly on the basis of His own free sovereign grace.
-He predetermined to set His love on certain people out of all the world and they are the elect.
+Now, we notice from these two verses several things about election.
+First of all, we noticed last time the nature of our election.
+The nature of our election.
+At the end of verse 1, “We are chosen.” and we talked about the fact that that is to say God has chosen us sovereignly, by his unaffected divine will, strictly on the basis of his own free sovereign grace.
+He predetermined to set his love on certain people out of all the world, and they are the elect.
 That’s the nature of our election.

 Then we discussed the condition of our election.
-Because we are elect we are residing as aliens.
-That is to say we are stranger, we are foreigners.
+Because we are elect, we are residing as aliens.
+That is to say, we are strangers.
+We are foreigners.
 We are an alien race.
-We are temporarily living in the earth but we are citizens of heaven.
+We are temporarily living in the earth, but we are citizens of heaven.
 We are a society within a society.
 We are a supernatural culture within earthly culture.
 We are governed by God.
-We are governed by God through His Word.
+We are governed by God through his Word.
 We are indwelt by the Holy Spirit.
-We have convictions and beliefs and ideas and creeds and ethics and habits and emotions and life standards and principles and thoughts and pursuits and pleasures that are totally alien to the world.
+We have convictions, and beliefs, and ideas, and creeds, and ethics, and habits, and emotions, and life standards, and principles, and thoughts, and pursuits, and pleasures that are totally alien to the world.
 We don’t fit in.
 We are completely distinct.

 So here we are, this alien society within a society, this supernatural culture within a culture.
 We are this group of dispossessed people who live by a totally distinct standard.
 We cannot be friends of the world.
 We do not love the world.
 We are enemies of the world.
 We must speak to the world.
 And we must live in a such a way that they are drawn to listen to what we have to say.
 That’s a challenge.